greim/freeloader/README.markdown

 Events objects work like this:

     events: {
-        'eventType selector': 'methodName' // delegate eventType on the instance element for selector 'eventType': 'methodName'          // listen for eventType directly on instance element }                                      // in both cases, methods.methodName() is called
+        'eventType selector': 'functionName' // delegate eventType on the instance element for selector 'eventType': 'functionName'          // listen for eventType directly on instance element }                                        // in both cases, functions.functionName() is called

 Subscriptions objects work like this:

     subscriptions: {
-        'type': 'methodName' // call methods.methodName(args) when somebody calls freeloader.message('type', args) }
+        'type': 'functionName' // call functions.functionName(args) when somebody calls freeloader.message('type', args) }

 Note that in all functions shown, `this` is the instance element, not wrapped in jQuery.
-Also, the instance element has a run() method that accepts a string and executes one of the given methods.
 Example:

     init: function(){
         this.run('adjustFit');